 Alex is familiar with Figma, Canva, Over, as well as some Adobe software, and they're always eager to learn more!
 Below is some of her work.
 Click to view the images in their full size!

-Alex recently joined the Graphics Team of QSpeak, an LGBT youth outreach organization.
+Alex also spent this spring on the Graphics Team of QSpeak, an LGBT youth outreach organization.
 Below is some of that work.

 Alex also does promotional graphics for her school's Poetry Club, as seen below.

 And this is from a 3-person SFU UI/UX Collaborative Figma Workshop!
 Again, click to view the full-sized images.